Holiday Break: "The Grim Reaper" - Nate Boone Craft

 she go look.

-No, you go look.
+Oh, you go look.

 So we both went and looked.

-They can't do nothing to us.
+they can't do nothing

-They can't even lock us up.
+they can't even lock us up

-Where you get that from?
+where you get that from i read

-So we went on and divvied that up.
+but i love reading So we went on and dimmed that up.
+And I was like, well,

 here,